River Trent: History of navigation

 Nottingham seems to have been the ancient head of navigation until the Restoration, due partly to the difficult navigation of the Trent Bridge.
 Navigation was then extended to Wilden Ferry, near to the more recent Cavendish Bridge, as a result of the efforts of the Fosbrooke family of Shardlow.

-Later, in 1699, the baron William Paget (Lord Paget), who owned coal mines and land in the area, obtained an Act of Parliament to extend navigation up to Fleetstones Bridge, Burton, despite opposition from the people of Nottingham.
+Later, in 1699, the baron William Paget (Lord Paget), who owned coal mines and land in the area, obtained an act of Parliament, the River Trent Navigation Act 1698 (10 Will.
+3. c.
+26), to extend navigation up to Fleetstones Bridge, Burton, despite opposition from the people of Nottingham.
 Lord Paget seems to have funded the work privately, building locks at King's Mill and Burton Mills and several cuts and basins.
-The Act gave him absolute control over the building of any wharves and warehouses above Nottingham Bridge.
+The act gave him absolute control over the building of any wharves and warehouses above Nottingham Bridge.
 Lord Paget leased the navigation and the wharf at Burton to George Hayne, while the wharf and warehouses at Wilden were leased by Leonard Fosbrooke, who held the ferry rights and was a business partner of Hayne.
 The two men refused to allow any cargo to be landed which was not carried in their own boats, and so created a monopoly.

 In 1748, merchants from Nottingham attempted to end this monopoly by landing goods on the banks and into carts, but Fosbrooke used his ferry rope to block the river, and then created a bridge by mooring boats across the channel, and employing men to defend them.
 Hayne subsequently scuppered a barge in King's Lock, and for the next eight years goods had to be transhipped around it.
 Despite a Chancery injunction against them, the two men continued with their action.
 Hayne's lease expired in 1762, and Lord Paget's son, the Earl of Uxbridge, gave the new lease to the Burton Boat Company.

-The Trent and Mersey Canal was authorised by Act of Parliament in 1766, and construction from Shardlow to Preston Brook, where it joined the Bridgewater Canal, was completed by 1777.
+The Trent and Mersey Canal was authorised by the Trent and Mersey Canal Act 1766 (6 Geo.
+3. c.
+96), and construction from Shardlow to Preston Brook, where it joined the Bridgewater Canal, was completed by 1777.
 The canal ran parallel to the upper river to Burton upon Trent, where new wharfs and warehouses at Horninglow served the town, and the Burton Boat Company were unable to repair the damaged reputation of the river created by their predecessors.
 Eventually in 1805, they reached an agreement with Henshall & Co., the leading canal carriers, for the closure of the river above Wilden Ferry.
 Though the river is no doubt legally still navigable above Shardlow, it is probable that the agreement marks the end of the use of that stretch of the river as a commercial navigation.